kangk1204/Octopus-toolkit2/doc/installation.rst

 1-6.Graph
 ---------

-To draw heatmap and Line plot, ``R (3.1)`` or higher version of it must be installed on your computer.
+To draw heatmap and Line plot, ``R (3.1)`` or higher version of R must be installed on your computer.

 * Ubuntu, Mint (``Up to Ubuntu 16.04 or Mint18`` )::